mosesomaej/kubernetes-apache-webapp/README.md

-# Orchestration Simple Apache Web App using EKS
+# Simple Apache Web App using EKS
 ## Pre-requisite:
 Set up a Jenkins CICD pipeline that built and publish a simple web application to DockerHub(codes for web app was download from startbootstrap.com)